chabulhwi/tpil-solutions/docs/en/notes/chapter03/propositional-connectives.md

 ### Equivalence

-* Names: equivalence, logical biconditional, material biconditional
+* Names: equivalence, logical biconditional, material biconditional, material equivalence
 * Name in Lean: `Iff` (abbreviation of "if and only if")
 * Symbol: `↔` (read as "if and only if")
 * Editor shortcut: `\iff`, `\lr`